Christian death metal: History

-Thematic features
+Characteristics

 Peculiarity

 Given the typical subject matter and musical style of death metal, Christian death metal has been considered an incongruous combination, being labeled a "bizarre beast", an oxymoron, a contradiction in terms, and the least likely musical development at the close of the 20th century.
 Author Larry Eskridge remarked that the existence of "a Christian version of so-called death metal" is in-and-of-itself surprising.
 Alexander Kiryushkin of Ultimate Guitar similarly stated regarding the goregrind act Vomitorial Corpulence: "Christian.
 Gore-grind.
 It is not supposed to go together and yet it does."
 Sabatino DiBernardo writes that when "Christian death metal" became just another subgenre of metal, two seemingly contrary spheres ironically co-mingle: a previously "demonic" noise becomes "transubstantiated miraculously into salvific Christian music."
 In the early 1990s as Mortification were releasing death metal albums, some Christians felt that death metal was not appropriate for Christians.
 In response, some fans of the scene started calling the music "life metal".
 Crimson Thorn also disliked it being labeled death metal or grindcore, preferring instead the label of "gruntcore".
 Likewise, Sacrificium have labeled their music "White Death Metal" to highlight the Christian lyrical content.